omegaup/omegaup/frontend/server/src/Controllers/README.md

 ### Description

-Marks a nomination (only the demotion type supported for now) as resolved (approved or denied).
+Marks a problem of a nomination (only the demotion type supported for now) as (resolved, banned, warning).

 ### Parameters